Level I NICU Care

 Registration occurs at the main reception desk in the front lobby during business hours.
 On evenings and weekends, registration is completed in the Emergency Room.

-Food and Drinking During Labor
+Food and Drink During Labor

 During your labor, your physician will monitor your diet and what is allowed during labor.